DataBiosphere/toil/docs/gettingStarted/quickStart.rst

                    --overwriteOutput=True \
                    --workDir=/tmp/

-   Here we see that we can add our own options to a Toil script.
+   Here we see that we can add our own options to a Toil Python workflow.
 As noted above, the first two options, ``--numLines`` and ``--lineLength``, determine the number of lines and how many characters are in each line.
    ``--overwriteOutput`` causes the current contents of ``sortedFile.txt`` to be overwritten, if it already exists.
    The last option, ``--workDir``, is an option built into Toil to specify where temporary files unique to a job are kept.